kradriany/formlabs-mcp/local-api/lib/docs/PrintSettingsApi.md

 List Materials

 List all available materials and material settings by printer type.
-The returned JSON has 3 layers: Printer types (e.g. \"Form 4\"), Materials (e.g. \"Black V5\"), and Material Setting (e.g. \"0.025mm\" or \"0.100mm (Legacy)\").
-These \"label\" strings at each level are the preferred way of referring to that printer types, materials, and settings.
+The returned JSON has 3 layers: Printer types (e.g. "Form 4"), Materials (e.g. "Black V5"), and Material Setting (e.g. "0.025mm" or "0.100mm (Legacy)").
+These "label" strings at each level are the preferred way of referring to that printer types, materials, and settings.
 They can presented in a UI as a 3-level dropdown menu, or a flat filtered list.
 This list is static (it will not change for a given version of the PreFormServer executable).
 Each value has `scene_settings` with all data needed to create a new scene.
 It can be passed directly to a /scene/ POST to create a scene for that printer, material, and materialSettings.

 ### Example